 The 7-day protein shake diet is not a long-term solution for weight loss.
 It is however a great way to jumpstart your weight loss if you need some discipline in your life or if you are looking for a protein boost as part of a balanced diet.
-A more sustainable approach to losing weight and maintaining your ideal weight is by learning healthy eating habits and staying active.
+A more sustainable approach to losing weight and maintaining your ideal weight is by integrating healthy eating habits into your daily habits and staying active.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - 25 Healthy High-Protein Smoothie and Shake Recipes (2021, menshealth.com)

 - 25 Weight Loss Smoothies to Help You Lose Fat – Eat This Not That (2021, eatthis.com)

 - A high-protein diet for reducing body fat: mechanisms and possible caveats (2014, ncbi.nlm.nih.gov)